 Attackers might be trying to steal your information from 10.0.50.1 (for example, passwords, messages or credit cards).
-Learn more
+Learn more computer's operating system.
+This may be caused by a misconfiguration or an attacker intercepting your connection.

 NET::ERR_CERT_AUTHORITY_INVALID